theohmproject/ohmj/README.md

 ### Welcome to ohmj

-The ohmj library is a Java implementation of the CCC protocol, which allows it to maintain a wallet and send/receive transactions without needing a local copy of CCC Core.
+The ohmj library is a Java implementation of the OHM protocol, which allows it to maintain a wallet and send/receive transactions without needing a local copy of OHM Core.
 It comes with full documentation and some example apps showing how to use it.

 ### Technologies